SkatAI/epitadb/docs/02/3-database-design-normalization.md

 | 9       | Gully Boy               | Zoya Akhtar        | 2019         | Excel Entertainment   |
 | 10      | Zindagi Na Milegi Dobara | Zoya Akhtar        | 2011         | Excel Entertainment   |

+(chatGPT knows Bollywood 😄)

-if one of the production house changes name, we need to update multiple rows
+If one of the production house changes its name, we need to update multiple rows

-in a small example like this one this is not a problem since the query is trivial but in large databases some rows may not be updated
+In a small example like this one this is not a problem since the query is trivial but in large databases some rows may not be updated

-- human error when writing the update query or doing manual updates
+- **human error** when writing the update query or doing manual updates
--     Redundant Data: updating multiple rows _at the same time_  can cause performance issues in large databases with millions of records.
+-     **Redundant Data**: updating multiple rows _at the same time_  can cause performance issues in large databases with millions of records.
--     Data Locking: In a multi-user environment, updating several rows at once may lock parts of the database, affecting performance and potentially leading to delays in accessing data for other users or systems.
+-     **Data Locking**: In a multi-user environment, updating several rows at once may lock parts of the database, affecting performance and potentially leading to delays in accessing data for other users or systems.
--     if changes are made in stages or asynchronously, data can temporarily or permanently enter an inconsistent state.
+-     if changes are made in stages or **asynchronously**, data can temporarily or permanently enter an inconsistent state.

 Moving  the production house data in its own separate table, updating its name would only impact one row!